mthcht/ThreatHunting-Keywords/README.md

 Ideally, each threat hunting session should have clear objectives.
 This flowchart provides a structured approach to guide your process, from preparation and investigation to actionable recommendations.

+---

+🎯 List of keywords for ThreatHunting sessions

 ## Files
 - [ThreatHunting-Keywords](https://github.com/mthcht/ThreatHunting-Keywords/blob/main/threathunting-keywords.csv)
 - [Greyware tools keywords](https://github.com/mthcht/ThreatHunting-Keywords/blob/main/greyware_tool_keyword.csv)